tomalaforge/angular-challenges/docs/src/content/docs/challenges/ngrx/7-power-effect.md

 _Eliminate_ the notification service.
 It is not extensible.
 Testing (not required for this challenge) the notification service would also be overly complicated.
 You would need to test each branching scenario.
 Injection tokens can easily be mocked.

-Since the notification service is global, all component lists update whether or not, a user is on that route.
+Since the notification service is global, all component lists update, even if a user is not on that route.
 We need to decouple that logic.
 The notification messages should display only on their respective routes.

 ### Step 2

-Create one ngrx effect, or component store effect for each push type, and implement your logic.
+Create one NgRx effect or component store effect for each push type, and implement your logic.

 ### Step 3